sammuelyee/docs/cartodb-editor.md

 Torque Heat has much of the same Torque CartoCSS in addition to a few different options available for customization.

-- __Image Filters:__ this option lets you determine the color stop for your heat map visualization.
+- __Image Filters:__ this option lets you determine the color stop for your heat map.

 - __Marker File:__ CartoDB provides marker files for you, this option can’t be changed.